PapathanasiouIoannis/ML_Classification_NS/Bachelor_Thesis/src/visualize/visualize.md

 ## plot_slope_vs_radius.py

 ### Role in the Project
-This script visualizes the slope $dR/dM$ explicitly against the Radius.
+This script visualizes the slope$dR/dM$explicitly against the Radius.
 It demonstrates that for a fixed radius, the two types of matter respond differently to the addition of mass.

 ### Algorithm
-*   Data is extracted at fixed mass steps (e.g., $1.4 M_{\odot}$).
+*   Data is extracted at fixed mass steps (e.g.,$1.4 M_{\odot}$).
 *   Slope is plotted on the Y-axis, Radius on the X-axis.
 *   The "Zero Slope" line is drawn to separate the standard branch from the stable branch.